davimmt/study/CLF-C01.md

 * Nível de Região -> VPC, Route Table, IGW

 ## Elastic Compute Cloud (EC2)
-* **EC2** = it's a basic computer.
+* **EC2**: it's a basic computer.
 It's a virtual computer, meaning that it's a logical computer or software based computer as opposed to a hardware based computer.
   * AWS's definition is that EC2 provides scalable computing capacity in the AWS Cloud.
 * Using EC2 eliminates your need to invest in hardware upfront so you can deploy and develop applications faster.
-* **EBS** stands for elastic block storage, the storage drive of your EC2.
+* **EBS** stands for elastic block storage, the storage drive of your EC2, highly available and reliable storage volume..
 * When purchasing a EC2 instance, there are 3 basic types:
   * **On demand**: allows you to purchase an instance type and provision it at any time and terminate it at any time.
 You're only charged for that instance, while it's running and is billed by the hour, you can provision and terminate an on demand instance, at any time.
   * **Reserved instances**: allow you to purchase an instance for a period of one or three years at a significant discount.
 But you're required or responsible for the cost of that instance for that entire period.
 It doesn't matter if you're instance is on or off.